I am a 5th year mathematics graduate student and a PhD candidate at Emory University.

 Curriculum Vitae: Keller_CV.pdf.

-Outside of Mathematics, I enjoy playing violin and piano, reading thrillers, and playing RPGs.
+Outside of Mathematics, I enjoy playing violin and piano, reading thrillers, and playing board games and RPGs.

 Office Location: Math and Science Center, N406